 e) Must meet minimum order size

-f) No Consignment or “Guaranteed Sales”
+f) No consignment or “guaranteed sales”

 Purchase order financing cannot be used on so-called “guaranteed sales.”
 The term “guaranteed sale” is typically misunderstood by small business owners.
 It allows buyers – your clients – to return any unsold product for a refund.

 Most purchase order financing transactions have the following six steps.
-However, the initial application process in Step 1 is only required once to create an account.
+However, the initial application process in step 1 is required only once to create an account.

 Step 1: Submit an application and information